gam3du/gam3du/docs/organization.md

 - If you suppress any linter message, add a short description about _why_ this was necessary.
 - Make use of `todo!` and `unimplemented!` or add `// TODO [your github name] your message` comments if you know your implementation still has holes but it helps you to make progress.
 - Use `// FIXME [your github name] <your message>` if you spot/create any error you cannot or don't want to fix (yet).

+Avoid _super smart_ solutions if they impair readability. _Gam3du_ is an educational project and shall be accessible to newbies.
+Sometimes complexity cannot be avoided.
+Try to encapsulate those parts as good as possible and add an explanation why this particular solution has been chosen and how it works (maybe add a link to external resources explaining the algorithm).